WHAT IS PRAYER?

 - Don't worry about how to do it.

 Just pray, offering whatever you're thinking and feeling to the Lord.
 Whatever you bring, it's a start.
 As you pray more regularly or more often, the usual experience is that a strange thing starts happening to you.
-You start being more truthful in prayer, you start turning away from what you did wrong, your attitude becomes more confident, you start taking the time to listen, you start looking for the signs of divine dialogue in your daily life, you start hungering to read the Scriptures, you start wanting to pray with others, you think less and less about yourself.
+You start being more truthful, you start turning away from what you did wrong, your attitude becomes more confident, you start taking the time to listen, you start looking for the signs of divine dialogue in your daily life, you start hungering to read the Scriptures, you start wanting to pray with others, you think less and less about yourself.
 You'll find things to do and ways to prepare that help you be more open to God in prayer -- you don't have to do them, but they can help.
 You begin to let the Holy Spirit change you.
 And this is the beating heart of a relationship with Someone you can't see or touch.
 Strange?
 But it's true.
 True love.

 "One should offer not what one has, but what one is."

 When you read books or hear speakers or take courses on prayer, it's very easy to get intimidated.
 It can sound so deep, so all-encompassing, so blissful, so difficult that it seems to be out of reach.
 But God isn't asking you to pray like Francis of Assisi or Jeanne Guyon or St. Anthony, though you can learn from them.
 God is asking you to pray like you.
 The Lord doesn't really care if you ever do it at morning's first light (though it is a great time for it).
 God doesn't care if you ever went on a retreat, or walked a prayerwalk, or kept a journal -- good things all, but that's not the point.
 Instead of asking how to start a prayer, just start one.
 God is reaching out to your consciousness, your mind, your soul.
 God wants to win your love.